shurcooL-deprecated/goon/README.md

 }
 ```

-Will produce this goon output to stdout:
+Will produce this goon to stdout:

 ```go
 Lang{